While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Plants and grass are delicate.
 If leaked into the soil, certain pesticides cause a reduction in the nutrient value and hamper plants’ growth.

 Likewise, dispersing RV antifreeze across a garden area or backyard is dangerous.
-It can get absorbed into the soil and affect the ecosystem of surrounding plant life and even kill them.
+It can get absorbed into the soil, affecting the ecosystem of the surrounding plant life and even killing them.

 The same goes for turf patches and mature grass.
 However, compared to plants, they are less susceptible to damage if RV antifreeze with mild toxicity is dispersed over the grass blades.